Category Archives: Housing

 Read More...

-May 20, 2019 | Posted in Housing, Health | Keywords: health, mental health, supportive housing, housing, Affordable Housing
+May 20, 2019 | Posted in Housing, Health | Keywords: supportive housing, health, mental health, housing, Affordable Housing

 The day before his 58th birthday, Veteran Tvan Bryant moved into his new home at Bluebonnet Studios.
 To him it was a gift from God.
 “Life feels different now that I have a roof over my head,” he said.
 “I have my own place.
 My own bed, my own kitchen.
 I’m never hungry anymore.”
 Tvan […]